- 4 to 5 large Golden Delicious apples, peeled and sliced (about 2 pounds)

 - 1-1/2 teaspoons ground cinnamon

 - 1/4 teaspoon ground mace, optional

-- In a Dutch oven, combine apples and water.
-Cover and cook slowly until tender.
-Measure 4-1/2 cups apples; return to the pan.
-(Save remaining apple mixture for another use or discard.)
+- In a large kettle, combine apples and water.
+Cover and cook slowly just until tender.
+Measure 4-1/2 cups apples; return to the kettle.
+(Discard the rest or save for another recipe).

-- Add sugar and butter to pan; bring to a full rolling boil, stirring constantly.
-Quickly stir in pectin; return to a full rolling boil.
+- Add sugar and butter to kettle; bring to a full rolling boil, stirring constantly.
+Stir in pectin; return to a full rolling boil.
 Boil 1 minute, stirring constantly.

-- Remove from the heat; skim off foam.
-Stir in spices.
-Carefully ladle hot mixture into hot half-pint jars, leaving 1/4-in. headspace.
-Remove air bubbles; wipe rims and adjust lids.
-Process for 10 minutes in a boiling-water canner.
+- Remove from the heat; stir in spices.
+Skim off foam.
+Pour hot jam into hot jars, leaving 1/4-in. headspace.
+Adjust caps.
+Process for 10 minutes in a boiling-water bath.
 Yield: 7 half-pints.

 "I have made this twice and it is perfect both times!!
 Would make a great gift around Christmas time.
 SUPER yummy : )"

 "I made this recipe, and it turned out perfect.
 I took a tip from another reviewer, and only added 3 1/2 cups of sugar.
 This will be a perfect addition to the jar soups that I make for Christmas gifts.
 Thanks for the recipe....perfect for all of our Michigan apples."